P1ntas/Large-Scale-Software-Development/factsheets/team2/diogo_fonte.md

 ## Sprint 4

 ### General considerations
 During the final sprint of the project, with other academic obligations and job commitments, I was unable to contribute to the development of the product.
 However, I always tried to stay up to date and participate in the decisions necessary for the final phase of the project.
+Besides that, I reviewed pull requests.

 ## Overall Product

-Reflect on your specific contributions to the product, technically and as perceived by a user, along the three dimensions below (see Dashboard > Final outcomes > Product).
-Keep each section below to a maximum of 50 words.

 ### Technical Soundness

-...
+The chosen technologies align with the project requirements and architecture, as detailed in the project documentation.
+Their implementation was designed for ease of extension.
+The main issue identified is the manual setup required in 4DIAC-IDE when adding a new sensor, necessitating the same setup on the remote server.
+Overall, the project's technical soundness is a notable achievement.

 ### Product Realization

-...
+Implemented features align closely with client goals and adhere to specified technical constraints.
+Team 2's contributions were thorough and well-documented.
+Notably, the final product lacks integration between the Machine Learning component and the rest of the project.

 ### Value for the Client

-...
+Client feedback was largely positive, acknowledging the fulfillment of most project requirements and successful resolution of handover questions.